rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ### Alternatives

 In order to rely less on UI, other input methods are also possible.
-Speech recognition is an example which was attempted with the `Windows.Speech` library.
+Speech recognition is an example which was attempted with the :cs:class:`KeywordRecognizer` :cite:`speech-keyword-recognizer`.
 This is however still too unreliable and unresponsive, often with a delay of more than one second.
 However if improved, speech could be used effectively for certain actions.

 Controller gestures and pie menus also present potentially fast methods of interacting by making use of the positional input.
 Using pie menus for numerical input with the joysticks may also be worth exploring in the future.